Cored Welds, part 2.

 with the Cold Lake, Canadian pipe welders.

-welding company management is
+weld management is wise

-when their focus is on;
+their focus is on;

 the pipe side wall weld fusion potential